swaldman/eth-command-line/README.md

 [info]    + Result 1 of type 'string' is "Hello, world!"
 [success] Total time: 1 s, completed Dec 30, 2016 7:41:54 AM
 ```

+## Tab completion is your friend.

+If you try to type everything in, you will find this to be an annoyingly verbose
+command line interface. `eth-command-line` tasks support <tab> completion *extensively*. **When in doubt, just hit <tab>
+a few times in quick succession, and maybe things will get clearer.**

 ## Links to documentation of common operations